shakes76/PatternAnalysis-2023/README.md

 * fractals
 * recognition problems

-In the recognition folder, you will find many recognition problems solved including:
-* OASIS brain segmentation
+In the recognition folder, you will find the OASIS brain segmentation used by StyleGAN2 to produce realistic fake images.
-* Classification
-etc.